jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

     gcloud projects add-iam-policy-binding --member serviceAccount:$SA_EMAIL --role roles/container.admin $PROJECT gcloud projects add-iam-policy-binding --member serviceAccount:$SA_EMAIL --role roles/compute.networkViewer $PROJECT
     ```
 1. Download a JSON Service Account key for your newly created service account.
-Take note of where the file was created, you will upload it to Jenkins in a subsequent step.
+Take note of where the file was created, you will upload it to Jenkins in a subsequent step:
     ```bash
     gcloud iam service-accounts keys create ~/jenkins-gke-key.json --iam-account $SA_EMAIL
     ```